Atmosera-adv-sec-prep/ghas/docs/ghas.md

 In order to run through the features, simply fork this repository and enable the features you want to test.
 For quick testing you can fork this on your personal account and keep the visibility public.
 Most GHAS features are free for public repositories.

-> All subsequent sections assume you have following these steps:

-1. Fork the repository.
-2. In your fork, go to **Settings** > **Code Security & analysis** and enable _all_ the security features.

 **References**:

 * [Managing security and analysis settings for your repository](https://docs.github.com/en/enterprise-cloud@latest/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository)
 * [Quick start for securing your repository](https://docs.github.com/en/enterprise-cloud@latest/code-security/getting-started/quickstart-for-securing-your-repository)
 * [Managing security an analysis settings for your organization](https://docs.github.com/en/enterprise-cloud@latest/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization)

-- ✅ Walkthrough repository level GHAS settings.
+- ✅ Review repository level GHAS settings.
-- ✅ Walkthrough organization level GHAS settings.
+- ✅ Review organization level GHAS settings.

 # Secrets Scanning